jsta/earthengine/blog.md

 drive = GoogleDrive(gauth)
 ```

 Then we need to identify an EE image product.
 We will focus on the Landsat 8 panchromatic band product and select a tile overlapping Gull Lake Michigan (path: 21, row: 31, date: 2019-01-26).
-You can find the path and row numbers an arbitrary region of interest using [this tool](https://landsat.usgs.gov/landsat_acq#convertPathRow).
+You can find the path and row numbers for an arbitrary region of interest using [this tool](https://landsat.usgs.gov/landsat_acq#convertPathRow).
 The scenario here is that we will attempt to extract the coastline of Gull Lake using an EE workflow.
-Note that save the raw data to Google Drive clipped to a bounding box around the Gull Lake watershed using the `region` argument of `batch.Export.image.toDrive`.
+Note that we save the raw Landsat scene to Google Drive clipped to a bounding box around the Gull Lake watershed using the `region` argument of `batch.Export.image.toDrive`.

 ```
 image = ee.Image('LANDSAT/LC08/C01/T1/LC08_021031_20190126').select('B8')
 raw_export = batch.Export.image.toDrive(image, description = 'raw_export',
-                                    scale = 30, region=([-85.4664, 42.36926], [-85.37169, 42.36926], [-85.37169, 42.46446], [-85.4664, 42.46446], [-85.4664, 42.36926]))
+                                        scale = 30,
+                                        region=([-85.4664, 42.36926],
+                                        [-85.37169, 42.36926],
+                                        [-85.37169, 42.46446],
+                                        [-85.4664, 42.46446],
+                                        [-85.4664, 42.36926]))
 batch.Task.start(raw_export)
 ```